On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Numerical results

 where $\xi_h(p_j)=\cker^h(p_j)-\cpot>0$ and $g_h^k:=w_h^k+\kernel_h\circledast u^k_h$.
 The availability of the above formula is useful, as it provides an insight into the stability properties of the discrete solution.

 We note that the discrete system~\eqref{CH_VI_disc} is computationally demanding due to the inclusion of the nonlocal term $b_h(\cdot,\cdot)$ on the left-hand side of the equation.
 This leads to inverting a large and dense matrix at each time step in~\eqref{CH_VI_disc}.
-To overcome it, one can consider instead an implicit-explicit time stepping scheme, where we discretize the local part of $b_h(\cdot,\cdot)$ implicitly, and the remaining nonlocal part explicitly, i.e.,
+To overcome it, one can consider instead an implicit-explicit time stepping scheme, where we discretize the local part of $b_h(\cdot,\cdot)$ implicitly, and the remaining nonlocal part explicitly, i.e., {we replace $b_h(u_h^k,\psi)$ in~\eqref{CH_VI_disc} with the approximation}

-The discrete systems~\eqref{CH_VI_disc} can be solved by the primal-dual-active set strategy (PDAS), which has been already successfully employed for local Cahn-Hilliard variational inequality problem; see, e.g.,~\cite{blank2011,hintermuller2011CH}.
+The discrete systems~\eqref{CH_VI_disc} can be solved by the primal-dual-active set strategy (PDAS), which has been already successfully employed for {the} local Cahn-Hilliard variational inequality problem; see, e.g.,~\cite{blank2011,hintermuller2011CH}.
 Under suitable conditions, PDAS is equivalent to the semismooth Newton method, which converges locally superlinearly; for more details, see~\cite{kunisch2002}.

+{ We note that, while the present work focuses on solutions that may admit jump discontinuitites, an adoption of the continuous finite element method with the mass-lumping approach allows the avoidance of instabilities associated with the approximation of sharp interfaces.
+Alternatively, one could also consider a discontinuous Galerkin finite element method, which has been recently explored in nonlocal settings~\cite{ChenGunzburger2011,Tian2015DG, Du2019DG,DuYin2019DG,Du2020DG,RenAskari2017}.}

-Below we present several numerical examples which illustrate the behaviour of the nonlocal solution of~\eqref{CH_VI_disc} and comparative study of the nonlocal vs. local solutions of the Cahn-Hilliard variational inequality.
-By ``local" we mean the solution of~\eqref{eq:main} with the constant mobility and $F$ defined in~\eqref{potential_obstacle}.
+{Next} we present several numerical examples which illustrate the behaviour of the nonlocal solution of~\eqref{CH_VI_disc} and a comparative study of the nonlocal vs. local solutions of the Cahn-Hilliard variational inequality.
+By ``local" we mean the solution of~\eqref{eq:main} with the constant mobility and {with the same obstacle potential $F$ as defined in}~\eqref{potential_obstacle}.